Get competitive quotes from top companies.See Your Rates

 This legislature contains 24 chapters, outlined in articles, used to regulate claims and provide certain protections to Arizona consumers, for example:

-Guarantee on Death Claims: If an insurance company is unable to make payments on death claims or becomes insolvent, the Arizona Life and Health Insurance Guaranty Association will cover up to $300,000 of death benefits, and up to $100,000 in cash reimbursement.
+Guarantee on Death Claims: If an insurance company can't make death claim payments or becomes insolvent, don't worry.
+The Arizona Life and Health Insurance Guaranty Association will cover up to $300,000 of death benefits, and up to $100,000 in cash reimbursement.
 This is so that consumers have confidence that their beneficiaries will receive at least some of their death benefit, but the amount is the same regardless of how much the policy is worth.

 Personal Information Protection: In Arizona, insurance companies need a client’s consent before sharing any personal information with third parties.
 This includes health information, such as medical history.
 Every insurance company has different policies regarding personal information protection, so be sure to double check with your insurer.